 Ribonuclease- (RNase-) free buffers and reagents are rigorously tested for nuclease contamination (RNase and DNase) as part of the routine quality control process.
 These reagents have all been shown to lack detectable non-specific endonucleases, exonucleases, and RNase activity.
 To protect your experimental results, common lab buffers, such as Tris-EDTS (TE) buffer and phosphate buffered saline (PBS), are available in nuclease-free, RNase-free formats.

 Tris-EDTA (TE) is a commonly used pH buffer for labs storing RNA and DNA samples.
 TE buffer consists of 10 mM Tris (adjusted to the specified pH with HCl) and 1 mM EDTA.
 These TE buffers are filtered through a 0.2 μm filter into a sterile autoclavable bottle, are nuclease-free, and ready for use without additional preparation.

 Phosphate-buffered saline (PBS) is a phosphate buffer saline solution used in a cell culture applications.
 RNase-free PBS helps keep contaminants out of samples and research.
 PBS that is considered molecular biology grade should not contain contaminants such as proteases, RNases, and DNases.

-We offer a selection of Ambion buffers and reagents that are commonly used in reactions containing RNA and DNA.
-Use these products in your experiments with confidence, knowing that they have passed rigorous quality checks for contaminating nonspecific endonuclease, exonuclease, and RNase activities.
+Thermo Fisher offers a selection of RNase-free buffers and reagents that are commonly used in reactions containing RNA and DNA.
+Use these products in your experiments with confidence, knowing that they have passed rigorous quality checks for contaminating non-specific endonucleases, exonucleases, and RNase activity.

 For Research Use Only.
 Not for use in diagnostic procedures.